3 Ways To Make Friends That Won’t Judge You

 Finally, consider the value of professional support.

-If you struggle with feelings of insecurity or low self-esteem, working with a therapist can help you build a healthier relationship with yourself, enhancing your ability to attract and foster positive friendships.
+Suppose you struggle with feelings of insecurity or low self-esteem.
+In that case, working with a therapist can help you build a healthier relationship with yourself, enhancing your ability to attract and foster positive friendships.

 Remember, finding authentic friendships is a journey, not a destination.
 Embrace the process, take action, and trust that the right people will find their way into your life.